jonnoclifford/Console-Finances/README.md

 ## Installation

-No installation required - index.html, index.js this README pushed to Github.
+No installation required - index.html, index.js and this README pushed to Github.

 ## Usage